 There are often arguments about which is the "real" okonomiyaki, Osaka style or Hiroshima style, but there's really no answer for that.
 If anything, you shouldn't really talk about it if you want to avoid serious arguments with proud foodies from the rivaling areas.

-The differences between Osaka and Hiroshima Style Okonomiyaki
+The difference between Osaka and Hiroshima Style Okonomiyaki

-However, it is interesting to point out the differences between Hiroshima style and Osaka style.
-Here are the main differences:
+Despite the shared name, it is interesting that there are distinct differences between Hiroshima style and Osaka style.
+Here are the main differences between the two:

 Hiroshima | Osaka | |